andrewtavis/wikirepo/README.md

 ## Upload Data

-[wikirepo.data.upload]() will be the core of the eventual wikirepo ELT process.
+[wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py) will be the core of the eventual wikirepo ELT process.
 The goal is to reocrd edits that a user makes to a prveviously queried dataframe such that these changes can then be pushed back to Wikidata.
 This process could be as simple as making changes to a `df.copy()` of a queried dataframe, and then using [pandas](https://github.com/pandas-dev/pandas) to compare the new and original dataframes after the user has added information that they have access to.
 The unique information in the edited dataframe could then be loaded into Wikidata for all to use.

-The same process that is used to query information from Wikidata could be reversed for the upload process. [wikirepo/data]() property modules could all have a corresponding `upload_property` function that would link dataframe columns to their corresponding Wikidata properties, indicate if the time qualifiers are a [points in time](https://www.wikidata.org/wiki/Property:P585) or spans using [start time](https://www.wikidata.org/wiki/Property:P580) and [end time](https://www.wikidata.org/wiki/Property:P582) through the defined variables, and other necessary qualifiers for proper data indexing could also be derived.
+The same process that is used to query information from Wikidata could be reversed for the upload process. [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) property modules could all have a corresponding `upload_prop_data` function that would link dataframe columns to their corresponding Wikidata properties, indicate if the time qualifiers are a [points in time](https://www.wikidata.org/wiki/Property:P585) or spans using [start time](https://www.wikidata.org/wiki/Property:P580) and [end time](https://www.wikidata.org/wiki/Property:P582) through the defined variables, and other necessary qualifiers for proper data indexing could also be derived.
 Source information could also be added in corresponding columns to the given property edits.

 Put simply: a full featured `wikirepo.data.upload` function would realize the potential of a single open-source repository for all public social science information.

 # Maps

-[wikirepo/maps]() is a further goal of the project, as it combines wikirepo's focus on easy to access open source data and quick high level analytics.
+[wikirepo/maps](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/maps) is a further goal of the project, as it combines wikirepo's focus on easy to access open source data and quick high level analytics.

 ## Query Maps

-As in [wikirepo.data.query](), passing the `depth`, `locations`, `time_lvl` and `timespan` arguments could access GeoJSON files stored on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), thus providing mapping files in parallel to the user's data.
+As in [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py), passing the `depth`, `locations`, `time_lvl` and `timespan` arguments could access GeoJSON files stored on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), thus providing mapping files in parallel to the user's data.
 These files could then be leveraged using existing Python plotting libraries to provide detailed presentations of geographic analysis.

 ## Upload Maps

-Similar to the potential of adding statistics through [wikirepo.data.upload](), GeoJSON map files could also be uploaded to Wikidata using appropriate arguments.
+Similar to the potential of adding statistics through [wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py), GeoJSON map files could also be uploaded to Wikidata using appropriate arguments.
 The potential exists for a myriad of variable maps given `depth`, `locations`, `time_lvl` and `timespan` information that would allow all wikirepo users to get the exact mapping file that they need for their given task.

 # To-Do